Before starting the thesis

 • content is in a format that everyone understands

-• services and content are available to everyone, so people can access the information they need and take care of their affairs.
+• services and content are available to everyone, so people can access the information they need and carry out necessary tasks.

 • people are treated equally, regardless of their individual characteristics.